This chapter covers some issues specific to using the Export products.

-To ensure robust 24x7 performance in server applications embedding this product, it is strongly recommended that the technology be run in a process separate from the server's primary process.
+To ensure robust 24x7 performance in server applications embedding the different export products, it is strongly recommended that the technology be run in a process separate from the server's primary process.

 On the desktop this is not a significant problem since the number of files being dealt with is relatively small.
 In a 24x7 server environment, however, a wild pointer can be extremely disruptive to the server process and produce serious problems.
-The best solution for dealing with this problem is to run any application that reads complex file formats, including Content Access, in a separate process.
+The best solution for dealing with this problem is to run any application that reads complex file formats in a separate process.
 This solution protects the application from the susceptibility of filtering technology to the unknown quality of input files.